 It’s tough trying to decipher what to tip from country to country, and many have no clue about how much gratuity to leave or offer.
 Sometimes you may not be inclined to tip, say in the case of bad service or if service has already been added.

-From the hovering bellhop hoping for some reward for his trouble to the cold shoulder from the disgruntled maitre’d left feeling unrewarded or the aggrieved bartender, it pays to find out what the norm is before arriving.
+There are some situations though such as the hovering bellhop hoping for some reward for his trouble to the cold shoulder from the disgruntled maitre’d left feeling unrewarded or the aggrieved bartender, that are best avoided.
+This is where it pays to find out what the norm is before arriving.

-For example, in Japan, if you leave a couple of coins on the table, the waiter may chase after you to return your forgotten change, but in New York, if you leave less than 15 per cent, good luck making a reservation in the same restaurant ever again!
+For example, in Japan, if you leave a couple of coins on the table, the waiter may chase after you to return your forgotten change, but in New York, if you forget to tip the bartender at least $1 per order, expect to be chased as you walk out or if leave less than 20%, good luck making a reservation in the same restaurant ever again.

-Tipping in Australia is starting to happen more frequently, but is still entirely optional.
+Tipping culture in Australia is growing but is still entirely optional.
 A 10% tip in restaurants is acceptable.
 It is not customary to tip taxi drivers, but this form of tipping is on the increase as tourism to Australia grows.

 The British Virgin Islands

 Tipping 15-22% is expected at restaurants and hotels.
 Taxis get between 2-4% and 10% discretionary tip for bar staff.

 Most service staff in Canada expect something in the 10-20% tip range, depending on whether it’s French or English Canada, and how good the service is – if the service is really bad, leave a few cents and they should get the message.
 Restaurants usually charge 15%.
 It is appreciated to tip between 1-3$ per day for porters, valets, and maids in hotels.
 Leave a tip on the bed or the side table.
 Tipping your taxi driver is expected, around 10%.